josdoaitran/software-testing-everything/testing_knowledges/continous_testing.md

 In Tranditional testing approach, The tester or QA/QC will involve at the end of each release.
 Testing in Tranditional approach is a phase of a release.
 The most important thing in software testing, we can't do everything, all cases to assure our software has no error - "testing everything" approach.
 If we define and execute testing at the end of release.
 Your testing efforts will become the huge blockers, huge factors to your success's products.

-In this image, we can see the more information that we can usually face:
+In this image, we can see the more information about Tranditional testing and the issue that we can usually face in Tranditional Testing:

 # How we run Continous testing effectively ?